sveetch/Gestus/README.rst

 * The URL where the website project is published;
 * A list of installed packages with their version;

-**There is actually no real frontend, development has been focused on the rest API but it is browsable.**

 Require
 *******